Flights to New Zealand

 How long does it take to fly to New Zealand?

-Flights from the UK to New Zealand generally disembark at Auckland International Airport, the country’s main international airport.
-The flight is long haul, taking over 23 hours with stopovers usually taking place in Dubai, Abu Dhabi, Los Angeles, Singapore, Kuala Lumpur, Hong Kong and more, depending on the airline.
+Flights from the UK to New Zealand generally disembark at Auckland, home to the country’s main international airport on the North Island.
+The long-haul flight to New Zealand takes over 23 hours and will include a stopover, usually in Dubai, Abu Dhabi, Los Angeles, Singapore, Kuala Lumpur or Hong Kong, depending on the airline.

 Major international airlines that fly to New Zealand from the UK